liiliiilliliiiliiiilllilliilililiiiilli/SuperCast/README_Translated/README.en.md

 [![ch](https://img.shields.io/badge/lang-ch-red.svg)](https://github.com/i-rick-y/SuperCast/blob/prime/README.ch.md)
 > Translated with **[Google Translate](https://translate.google.com)**

-An audio hosting site where you can listen, create and discuss podcasts.
+Audio hosting where you can listen, create and discuss podcasts.
-No ads, no user agreements and no data collection - the way the internet should be.
+No advertising, user agreements and data collection - as the Internet should be.

 ## 💡 Main idea